Newman University: Beginning its 90th Year

 In the fall of 2007, Newman welcomed its 11th president, Noreen M. Carrocci, Ph.D., the first lay woman to serve in this position.
 Dr. Carrocci joined the Newman community as it completed another successful fund drive, resulting in construction of a 56,000 sq. ft. library and campus center named for the Dugan family [grandchildren of Henry Dugan, original owner of the land].
 The campus has changed significantly with the rerouting of a city street that formerly ran through the campus, and the creation of a pedestrian mall housing Founders Plaza, dedicated in 2008 as NU celebrated its 75th anniversary.
 This plaza honors 230 ASC, who served on this campus since 1902; the first to be listed is Clementine Zerr, ASC.
-Clementine was a valiant Adorer, who accompanied sisters from the “Germanys” to the United States and was one of the first four sisters to come to Wichita in 1902.
+Clementine was a resilient Adorer, who accompanied sisters from the “Germanys” to the United States and was one of the first four sisters to come to Wichita in 1902.
 The plaza also displays a new bronze statue of St. Maria De Mattias with a college-age student; she is surrounded by the names of her daughters, who have served valiantly in this corner of the vineyard.
 Today, several sisters work at Newman and the religious community has additional members serving on its Board of Trustees and National Alumni Board.
 In addition, many ASC attend events and activities on its campus.